 Welcome to Hyperion Records, an independent British classical label devoted to presenting high-quality recordings of music of all styles and from all periods from the twelfth century to the twenty-first.

 Hyperion offers both CDs, and downloads in a number of formats.
 The site is also available in several languages.

 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-In 1999 he made the first of numerous appearances at the Proms, and in 2002 he made his recital debuts at the RFH and at Symphony Hall, Birmingham, subsequently playing all over Europe, the US, Australia and the Far East.
-He plays at the AGO National Convention in June 2016.
-He also has an established partnership with the trumpeter Alison Balsom: in March 2014 they played for the reopening concert of the RFH organ.
+In 1999 he made the first of numerous appearances at the Proms, and in 2002 he made his recital debuts at the Royal Festival Hall and at Symphony Hall, Birmingham, subsequently playing all over Europe, the US, Australia and the Far East.
+He played at the AGO National Convention in June 2016.
+He also has an established partnership with the trumpeter Alison Balsom: in March 2014 they played for the reopening concert of the Royal Festival Hall organ.

 He has also developed a profile as a composer: a set of anthems has been published, together with recordings by the choir of King’s College, Cambridge; and his Blitz Requiem was performed in September 2013 by the Bach Choir at St Paul’s Cathedral, and broadcast on Classic FM.
-He played at the AGO Convention in June 2016, and is a juror at the 2017 St Albans International Competition.
+He played at the AGO Convention in June 2016, and was a juror at the 2017 St. Alban’s International Competition.